raulcano/bitcoinminds/README.md

-# Bitcoin resources
+# Bitcoin Minds | The most comprehensive list of Bitcoin resources online

-The purpose of this repository is to store:
+The purpose of Bitcoin Minds is to store:
 - A [single CSV](/bitcoin-resources-ui/public/bitcoin-resources.csv) file with a curated collection of resources to study and learn from Bitcoin (e.g. articles, books, podcasts, etc.).
 - The code of a simple Bootstrap Vue interface to load and present the resources from the CSV file.